Primary School Mathematics

 The objectives of our curriculum are:

-Measure with metric units of length, capacity, and mass.
+·measure with metric units and customary units of length, weight, and capacity;

-Find the probability of an event and make predictions based on probability.
+·find the probability of events and make predictions based on probability; and

 Mathematics will have relevance to students and be learned much more effectively when they can relate the content to their prior experience and current interests.
 We offer instructional stories to help students build math backgrounds while improving their reading fluency; we provide students with rich real-world applications that help them discover math in their world.